amiralid/amiralid/README.md

-**I am a ***"Remote Sensing Specialist"*** with 4+ years of research and professional experience in hydrology, crop monitoring and change detection for natural resources.
+**I am a ***"Data Analyst / Hydrologist"*** with 4+ years of research and professional experience in hydrology, crop monitoring and change detection for natural resources.
 Currently in the process of completing a second Master's in Data Science at the University of Milan**.

 ## <font color="green">My Specialties</font>
 - Machine learning and data-driven modeling